 Hence, my advice to you, before you spend your money and time on any Islamic finance qualification, is to get the idea out of your head that with a specialised Islamic finance qualification you will easily find a job within the Islamic finance industry.
 Yes, there is no doubt that some of these qualifications are great in terms of the knowledge that you will gain, but not one of them can guarantee you a full-time job.
 The chances of finding a job within the Islamic finance industry are even slimmer, if you are coming from a country where there is no Islamic finance industry to begin with as it is even harder to get a job in a foreign country.

-If you are really interested in taking a specialised Islamic finance qualification, let your intention be that you want to personally learn about the Halal & Haram of transactions in Islam and that you want to use this knowledge to teach others or even to start your own start-up using the knowledge you gained.
+If you are really interested in taking a specialised Islamic finance qualification, let your intention be that you want to personally learn about the Halal & Haram of transactions in Islam and that you want to use this knowledge to teach others or even to start your own Start-Up or Shariah Advisory/Islamic Finance Advisory Firm, using the knowledge that you gained.
 You don’t need to work for an Islamic financial institution to contribute towards the Muslim community.
-You may also find work with one of the numerous exciting start-ups operating within the Islamic economy, charities, NGOs etc.
+You may also find work with one of the numerous exciting Start-Ups operating within the Islamic economy, charities, NGOs etc.